Summer Academy

 Learn the fundamentals of printmaking in PAFA’s exceptional printshop.
 Students develop their own drawings and ideas to create prints using a wide range of techniques.
 Students gain access to specialized equipment rarely available beyond a few professional studios.
 Students make black-and-white and color prints using additive and subtractive processes, which may include relief printing, stencil, etching (intaglio) and silkscreen.

-This course is an optional concentration.
+This class is an optional concentration.

 Digital Media: Illustration & Animation